The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 On November 21, 2023, in a federal court in Seattle, USA.

-47-year-old CZ admitted that he failed to maintain an effective anti-money laundering program and resigned from his CEO position.
+47-year-old CZ admitted that he failed to maintain an effective anti-money laundering program and resigned as CEO.
 At the same time, Binance agreed to pay $4.3 billion to U.S. authorities to resolve criminal charges—this is the largest corporate settlement agreement in U.S. history involving criminal charges against executives.

-According to the terms of the plea agreement, CZ is prohibited from participating in Binance's daily operational management and cannot engage in any activities related to Binance for three years.
+According to the terms of the plea agreement, CZ is prohibited from participating in Binance's daily operations and management and cannot engage in any activities related to Binance for three years.
 However, the agreement does not prohibit him from retaining ownership shares or from "providing advice."

 This is a subtle way of exiting power: CZ is no longer the CEO, but he remains the largest shareholder; he no longer commands operations, but he controls investments; he no longer appears internally, but his name is always associated with Binance.

 On that day, Richard Teng, who had long served as a senior executive at Binance, was announced as the new CEO.
-An exchange facing regulatory pressure needed someone who could communicate with global regulators to stand in front.
-He is one of the few executives within Binance with an "insider" background.
+An exchange facing regulatory pressure needed someone who could engage with global regulators to stand in front.
+He is one of the few executives within Binance with an "institutional background."

-The $4.3 billion fine changed not only CZ's trajectory but also began to transform the giant that is Binance.
+The $4.3 billion fine changed not only CZ's trajectory but also began to transform the large ship that is Binance.

 In the settlement agreement reached with U.S. regulators, the CFTC (Commodity Futures Trading Commission) explicitly required Binance to establish a corporate governance structure that includes an independent board of directors.
 Additionally, the U.S. Department of Justice and the Treasury Department required Binance to accept external compliance oversight—Forensic Risk Alliance and Sullivan & Cromwell were appointed as independent overseers, who will continuously review Binance's operations over the next three years.

 Thus, in the summer of 2024, Binance, which had been established for seven years, held its first board meeting.
 The seven-member board gathered around a long table in a conference room in the Abu Dhabi Global Market.
-Sitting at the head of the table was Gabriel Abed, a former diplomat from Barbados; opposite him was Richard Teng, the new CEO who had consumed a lot of coffee to stay awake.
+Sitting in the main seat was Gabriel Abed, a former diplomat from Barbados; opposite him was Richard Teng, the newly appointed CEO who had consumed a lot of coffee to stay awake.

 Among the seven directors, three are independent non-executive directors—they do not receive salaries from Binance and can theoretically make judgments independent of management.
-Gabriel Abed was elected as the chairman of the board, a choice that carries significant meaning: a former diplomat from a small Caribbean nation, neither aligned with U.S. regulators nor with CZ's camp, is in some ways an "intermediary" acceptable to all parties.
+Gabriel Abed was elected as the chairman of the board, a choice that carries significant meaning: a former diplomat from a small Caribbean nation, he is neither close to U.S. regulators nor to CZ's camp, making him a somewhat acceptable "intermediary" for all parties.

 The other two independent directors were also carefully selected:

-The remaining four directors are insiders from Binance: Richard Teng, Lilai Wang (founding member), Heina Chen (co-founder), and He Yi.
-Notably, Jinkai He was an original board member, now replaced by He Yi.
-Among them, Heina Chen is a relatively mysterious yet highly influential executive at Binance.
+The remaining four directors are insiders from Binance: Richard Teng, Lilai Wang (a founding member), Heina Chen (co-founder), and He Yi.
+Notably, Jinkai He was an original board member but has now been replaced by He Yi.
+Among them, Heina Chen is a relatively mysterious but highly influential executive at Binance.
 She has long controlled multiple bank accounts of the company and serves as a director or signatory for several Binance entities, responsible for clearing, settlement, and treasury-related matters.
-In investigations by the SEC and Forbes, she has been repeatedly mentioned as one of the core figures "managing the money bag" at Binance.
+In investigations by the SEC, Forbes, and others, she has been repeatedly mentioned as one of the core figures "managing the purse strings" at Binance.

 What does this configuration mean?
 On the surface, independent directors account for less than half and cannot form a majority in key votes.
-However, from the outside, the significance of independent directors lies not only in voting; their existence itself is a form of constraint—at least in form, Binance is no longer a one-person show.
+However, from the outside, the significance of independent directors lies not only in voting; their existence itself is a form of constraint—at least in form, Binance is no longer ruled by a single person.

 The Appearance and Substance of Decentralization